JDLabOrg/IUManual-EN/index.rst

 * IUEditor Facebook Page (Korean): https://www.facebook.com/iueditor

-.. note:: Currently IUEditor offers Free User License until the end of 2015.
-Anyone can use IUEditor but only for personal and non-commercial project.
+.. note:: Anyone can use IUEditor for personal and non-commercial projects (up to 5 pages).

 ---------